IridescentRose/MC-PSP/README.md

 1.)
 Download the installer (Minecraft-PSP.exe) from v0.3 release: <https://github.com/NT-Bourgeois-Iridescence-Technologies/MC-PSP/releases/tag/v0.3>

+Note: Some antivirus's false flag this as a Trojan, but I assure you that there is no harm.
+If you wish to view the install script, look here: <https://gist.github.com/NT-Bourgeois-Iridescence-Technologies/9358ff678038f9cfac0572b0f015d06a>

 2.)
 Plug in your PSP by USB.
 For this tutorial we will say that the drive letter is D, but please check with your system.

 3.)
 Run the installer and set your install directory to your D:/PSP/GAME/ folder